Hillcrest High School (Springfield, Missouri)

 Hillcrest High School is a high school located at 3319 N. Grant Avenue in Springfield, Missouri.
 Hillcrest High School is one of five public high schools in Springfield Public Schools.
 It is located in the north part of Springfield.
 It was opened in 1958.
 As of 2015, there was an enrollment of 1,054 students, making it the smallest of the five public high schools in Springfield.

 Notable programs

 FFA (Future Farmers of America)

 Hillcrest is the first, and only school in the Springfield R–12 district to have a Future Farmers of America chapter.
 The chapter was chartered in 2019.

 JROTC

-Hillcrest is the only high school in Springfield, Missouri to have a JROTC program, associated with the Army.
+Hillcrest is the only high school in Springfield, Missouri to have a JROTC program, funded by the U.S Army.
 The JROTC program teaches students citizenship and patriotism.
 They are recognized throughout the community for their volunteerism and community service.
-The cadets visit the Veterans' Home several times yearly to support the veterans.
 The JROTC Program at Hillcrest has several activities the different teams participate in.
-They have a saber team, color guard, shooting team, and exhibition team.
+They have a drill team, drone team, raider team, and color guard.
+The Drill team includes simple but precise marching movements competing with drill cards in multiple competitions ranging from Topeka West to Leavenworth, winning many trophies over the years as the 'Hornet Battalion'.
+The drone team includes programming,flying, scouting, and communication between the team.
+Raiders is a physically demanding, team building, competition, some years competing in Nationals.
 The color guard has performed at several events in the community from the Missouri State bears basketball games to the 9/11 ceremony the JROTC holds at Hillcrest High School every year on September 11.